Ricardicus/meta-ricardicus/README.md

 Yocto layer for some Ricardicus projects
 ========================================

-In here you will be able to include:
-  * ric-script interpreter
-  * recurrent-neural-net tool

 This README file contains information on the contents of the meta-ricardicus layer.

 Please see the corresponding sections below for details.